-- (1) Acquisition/divestiture-related and non-recurring expenses for the second quarter and first two quarters of 2020 of \$1.5 million and \$6.0 million, respectively, primarily includes acquisition and integration expenses for the Clabber Girl and Farmwise acquisitions, and severance and other expenses primarily relating to a 2019 workforce reduction and certain other cost savings initiatives.
+- (1) Acquisition/divestiture-related and non-recurring expenses for the third quarter and first three quarters of 2020 of \$0.4 million and \$6.4 million, respectively, primarily includes acquisition and integration expenses for the Clabber Girl and Farmwise acquisitions, and severance and other expenses primarily relating to a 2019 workforce reduction and certain other cost savings initiatives.

-Acquisition/divestiture-related and non-recurring expenses for the second quarter and first two quarters of 2019 of \$4.8 million and \$8.5 million, respectively, primarily includes acquisition and integration expenses for the Clabber Girl acquisition, transition expenses for the Pirate Brands sale, and severance and other expenses primarily relating to a workforce reduction. - (2) Inventory reduction plan impact relates to our 2018 inventory reduction plan.
-For the second quarter and first two quarters of 2019, inventory reduction plan impact of \$3.7 million and \$16.4 million, respectively, includes the trailing non-cash accounting impact of the underutilization of our manufacturing facilities in 2018 as we reduced inventory during the implementation of our inventory reduction plan. - (3) Our divestiture of Pirate Brands during the fourth quarter of 2018 resulted in a gain on sale during 2018 of approximately \$176.4 million.
+Acquisition/divestiture-related and non-recurring expenses for the third quarter and first three quarters of 2019 of \$5.1 million and \$13.6 million, respectively, primarily includes acquisition and integration expenses for the Clabber Girl acquisition, transition expenses for the Pirate Brands sale, and severance and other expenses primarily relating to a workforce reduction. - (2) Inventory reduction plan impact relates to our 2018 inventory reduction plan.
+For the first three quarters of 2019, inventory reduction plan impact of \$16.4 million includes the trailing non-cash accounting impact of the underutilization of our manufacturing facilities in 2018 as we reduced inventory during the implementation of our inventory reduction plan. - (3) Our divestiture of Pirate Brands during the fourth quarter of 2018 resulted in a gain on sale during 2018 of approximately \$176.4 million.
 The gain on sale negatively impacted our income taxes for 2019 by approximately \$73.9 million, which includes a cash tax payment we made during the second quarter of 2019 of \$44.7 million and a cash tax benefit we otherwise would have expected to receive of approximately \$29.2 million.
-Excluding the negative tax impact of the gain on sale, our net cash provided by operating activities for the second quarter and first two quarters of 2019 would have been approximately \$40.4 million and \$90.7 million, respectively.
+Excluding the negative tax impact of the gain on sale, our net cash provided by operating activities for the first three quarters of 2019 would have been approximately \$75.2 million.